 If you're eating a low-fiber diet, be sure to read food labels.
 Foods you might not expect — such as yogurt, ice cream, cereal and even beverages — can have added fiber.
-Look for foods that have no more than 1 gram of fiber in a serving.
+Look for foods that have no more than 1-2 grams of fiber in one serving.

-- Tender meat, poultry, fish, eggs and tofu
+- Tender meat, fish and poultry, ham, bacon, shellfish, and lunch meat

 - Butter, margarine, oils and salad dressings without seeds